 - 2.1.
 The Police and Crime Commissioner and the Chief Constable are responsible for ensuring their business is conducted in accordance with the law and proper standards and that public money is safeguarded, properly accounted for and used effectively, efficiently and economically.
 They also have a duty to make arrangements to secure continuous improvement in the way in which their functions are exercised. - 2.2.
 In discharging their overall responsibility, the Police and Crime Commissioner and the Chief Constable are also responsible for putting in place proper arrangements for the governance of their affairs and facilitating the exercise of their functions, which includes ensuring a sound system of internal control is maintained throughout the year and that arrangements are in place for the management of risk.
-The financial management arrangements conform principally with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer of the Police and Crime Commissioner and Chief Finance Officer of the Chief Constable and the Home Office Financial Management Code of Practice for the Police Forces of England and Wales and Fire and Rescue Authorities created under section 4A of the Fire and Rescue Services Act 2004 (revised 2018). - 2.3.
-This statement explains how the Police and Crime Commissioner and the Chief Constable have complied with the Code of Corporate Governance, which is consistent with the principles of the CIPFA/SOLACE Framework: Delivering Good Governance in Local Government updated in 2016 and also meets the requirements of the Accounts and Audit (Wales) Regulations 2014 as amended, in relation to the statement of internal control and the publication of the annual governance statement. - 2.4.
+The financial management arrangements conform principally with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer of the Police and Crime Commissioner and Chief Finance Officer of the Chief Constable and the Home Office Financial

+Management Code of Practice for the Police Forces of England and Wales and Fire and Rescue Authorities created under Section 4A of the Fire and Rescue Services Act 2004 (revised 2018).

+- 2.3.
+This statement explains how the Police and Crime Commissioner and the Chief Constable have complied with the Code of Corporate Governance, which is consistent with the principles of the CIPFA/SOLACE Framework: Delivering Good Governance in Local Government updated in 2016 and also meets the requirements of the Accounts and Audit (Wales) Regulations 2014 as amended, in relation to the statement of internal control and the publication of the Annual Governance Statement. - 2.4.
 The governance framework comprises the systems and processes, culture and values by which the Police and Crime Commissioner and the Chief Constable are directed and controlled and its activities through which it accounts to, engages with and leads its communities.
-The framework enables the Police and Crime Commissioner and the Chief Constable to monitor the achievement of their strategic objectives and consider whether those objectives have led to the delivery of appropriate, cost effective services and the achievement of value for money.
+The framework enables the Police and Crime Commissioner and the Chief Constable to monitor the achievement of their strategic objectives and consider whether those objectives have led to the delivery of appropriate, cost effective services and the achievement of value for money. - 2.5.

-2.5.
 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable and foreseeable level.
 It cannot prevent all risk of failure to achieve policies, aims and objectives; it can provide only reasonable rather than absolute assurance of effectiveness.
-The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of the organisation's aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, to manage them efficiently, effectively and economically.

-The governance framework has been in place throughout the year ended the 31 March 2020 and up to the approval of the Statement of Accounts.
-However, the areas of both Corporate Governance and Risk Management were subject to scrutiny and challenge by the Joint Audit Committee over the course of 2019-2020 as the approach in both areas was developed with further work planned for 2020-2021 and subsequently being progressed and monitored.
+The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of the organisation's aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, to manage them efficiently, effectively and economically. - 2.6.
+The governance framework has been in place throughout the year ended 31 March 2021 and up to the approval of the Statement of Accounts.
+A more formal self-assessment of its efficiency and effectiveness is being progressed under the oversight of the Joint Governance Board with Internal Audit providing a written confirmation of the adequacy of the Governance arrangements as part of their annual audit opinion.
+However, the areas of both Corporate Governance and Risk Management were subject to continued scrutiny and challenge via the Joint Governance Board and the Joint Audit Committee over the course of 2020-2021.
+As a result the approach in both areas has developed with further work planned for 2021-2022 and subsequently being progressed and monitored.
+The high level Governance structure of the force is outlined schematically below: